BrentVanEyken/django_scraper_prototype/README.md

 redis-server

-## after install docker desktop run the following in cmd:
+## after install docker desktop run the following command in cmd:

+### If the container isn't created yet:
-docker run -d -p 6379:6379 --name redis redis
+docker run -d -p 6379:6379 --name celery_redis redis:latest
+### If the container has already been created:
+docker start celery_redis

+## TO run a celery worker run the following commands in cmd:

+cd ./myproject

+celery -A myproject worker --loglevel=info --autoscale=20,3